Huertas97/TREC_COVID_sentence_transformers/README.md

  * The script `cos_sim_trec_covid.py` computes the embeddings for the different fields of the topic and the title and abstract facets of each document and reports the semantic similarity with a cosine similarity score.

- The final score is calculated using the following formula:
+ In short, the final relevance score for a CORD-19 document considering a specific topic is calculated using the following formula:

  <img src="https://latex.codecogs.com/png.latex?%5Clarge%20%5Cpsi%20%28T_i%2C%20d%29%20%3D%20%5Clog_z%28%5Csum%5E%7Bt%5Cin%20T_%7Bi%7D%20%7D%20%5Csum%5E%7Bf%5Cin%20d%20%7DBM25%28t%2Cf%29%29%20&plus;%20%5Csum%5E%7Bt%5Cin%20T_%7Bi%7D%20%7D%20%5Csum%5E%7Bf%5Cin%20d%20%7Dcos%28e%28t%29%2C%20e%28f%29%29">